kerrywang/Advanced-Lane-Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 One thing i failed to handle is the challenge video where the dark background cause the lane finding to fail.
-If given time, i will probably tune further on the color masking part to account for that behavior
+If given time, i will probably tune further on the color masking part to account for that behavior.
+Also i will test the segmentation using deep learning if i had more time.